vmmunoza/Intro-to-Alith-AI-Framework/README.md

-Below is a **final** markdown text you can copy/paste directly into your README file.
-It contains **short code snippets** (rather than the entire scripts) and **corrected Mermaid diagrams** to avoid rendering errors.

----

 # Intro-to-Alith-AI-Framework

-Welcome to the introductory workshop for the **Alith AI Agent Framework**.
+Introductory workshop to start working with the **Alith AI Agent Framework**.
 This repository is designed to help you learn how AI agents work in general, understand what makes the Alith framework unique, and explore practical code examples in Python.

 ---